winitzki/scall/tutorial/programming_dhall.md

 Imports from files, from Internet URLs, and from environment variables constitutes a limited form of "read-only" side effects in Dhall.

-For example, [https://test.dhall-lang.org/random-string](https://test.dhall-lang.org/random-string) is a test-only server that returns a new random string each time it is called.
+For example, Dhall's tests use [a randomness source](https://test.dhall-lang.org/random-string), which is a test-only server that returns a new random string each time it is called.
-So, the Dhall program:
+This Dhall program:

 ```dhall
 https://test.dhall-lang.org/random-string as Text